Pyramid of Athribis

-The pyramid of Athribis was a small mudbrick pyramid, which was located at Athribis (Tell Atrib) in the southern Nile Delta, northeast of the modern city of Banha.
+The pyramid of Athribis was a small mudbrick pyramid located at Athribis (Tell Atrib) in the southern Nile Delta, northeast of the modern city of Banha.
 It was located the furthest north of all the pyramids in ancient Egypt and the only known pyramid to have been built in the Delta.

 Discovery and loss

 The structure was first noted by scholarship during Napoleon's Egyptian Expedition (1798-1801).
 No real investigation was undertaken, however, aside from an engraving of the pyramid and a map of the ruins of Athribis which includes the pyramid, both of which were first published in the Description de l’Égypte in 1822.
 After that, for a long time, the pyramid was forgotten.

 The pyramid was first relocated in 1938 by a team from Liverpool University led by Alan Rowe.
 In the meanwhile the superstructure had been almost entirely destroyed.
 Time constraints prevented Rowe from undertaking close investigation and as a result his report was extremely short and contained no information beyond what had already been reported by the French expedition.

 The most recent attempt to locate the pyramid was undertaken in 1993 by the Polish Egyptologist Andrzej Ćwiek.
 By this time, however, Athribis had been almost entirely covered over by the modern city of Banha, the pyramid had been completely destroyed and its exact location could no longer be determined.